wjwat/lhtlhtp.com/content/html-css-js/htmlbasics.md

 +++
 title = "HTML Basics"
 weight = 1
+updated = 2022-03-26
 +++

 So there you are, relaxing in a calm, sunny meadow.
 You gently curl back the title page of your favorite Sabrina the Teenage Witch fanfiction novel to come across this: ```<!DOCTYPE html>```

 What's this?
 Someone sold you "Sabrina XVI" in the wrong language.
 Lucky for you, HTML is the language you'd want to see if you're a student at Epicodus, as it is the basic structure of our story.

 Pro Tip: After you've created an html document and opened it up with VS code, if the first thing you type is ! followed by the enter key, a basic HTML template will magically appear.
 It'll look something like this:

 ```html
 <!DOCTYPE html>